Does listening to sad music actually make you happier?

-A recent study suggests that listening to sad music when you’re feeling down doesn’t make you feel worse but actually improves your mood.
+A study suggests that listening to sad music when you’re feeling down doesn’t make you feel worse but actually improves your mood.

 The study, carried out by scientists Liila Taruffi and Stefan Koelsch from the Free University of Berlin, asked participants to name the emotions they have experienced when listening to sad music from a given list of feelings, which includes ‘nostalgia’, ‘sadness’, ‘wonder’ and ‘power’.
 They were instructed to complete the survey individually and, interestingly, in a quiet environment without listening to any music.